Does this test have other names?

 Why do I need this test?

-You may have this test once or twice a week when you first start taking lithium to
+You may need this test once or twice a week when you first start taking lithium to

 help your healthcare provider figure out the best dose for you.